Obsidian MCP server

 }

-Alternatively, you can create a .vscode/mcp.json file in your workspace with the same configuration (without the mcp key).
+Alternatively, create a .vscode/mcp.json file in your workspace with the following content (without the outer mcp key):

 Troubleshooting